-The first Emperor of the United States, Joshua Norton I is a figure of great honour and acclaim in the history of micronationalism.
+The first Emperor of the United States, Joshua Norton I is a figure of great honour and acclaim in the field of micronationalism.
 A clever merchant, the wealthy Norton was left tragically destitute by stochastic misfortune in the city of San Francisco.
-Historical records debate whether Norton succumbed to psychosis or simply felt he had nothing to lose by embracing grandeur, and he declared himself the Emperor of the United States.
-Over the years of his later life, Norton grew from being considered a harmless eccentric to being a local hero and, finally, a legend in his own time and posthumously.
-Over the course of his reign, Norton was a proponent of women's rights (sometimes) and an opponent of bigotry and racism.
-Norton is today celebrated as a demonstration of what one can do when one refuses to accept limitations, a reminder of how a nation can be built (or re-imagined) by the will of a single human being, and perhaps also a reminder of that one man's madness is another man's greatness.
+Historians today debate whether this catastrophe caused Norton to develop a psychosis or whether he simply felt that he had nothing to lose by embracing weirdness, but in either case, he declared himself the Emperor of the United States.
+Over the years of his later life, Norton grew from being considered a harmless eccentric to being a local hero and, finally, a legend in his own time.
+Over the course of his "reign," Norton was a proponent of women's rights (sometimes) and an opponent of bigotry and racism.
+Norton is today celebrated as an example of what one can do when one refuses to accept limitations, a reminder of how a nation can be built (or re-imagined) by the will of a single human being, and perhaps also a reminder that one man's madness is another man's greatness.

 In January 2007, the Empire organized a modest tribute to Emperor Norton, wherein several states known to celebrate Emperor Norton Day on January 8th were invited to contribute a short written or recorded essay about His Majesty.
 The submitted works are archived here.